akiradeveloper/sorock/book/src/leadership.md

 Only a single leader can exist in the cluster at a time and all commands are directed to the leader.

-In sorock, if the receiving Raft process isn't the leader, the command is redirected to the leader.
+In Sorock, if the receiving Raft process isn't the leader, the command is redirected to the known leader.

 ## Adaptive leader failure detection

-Detecting the leader's failure is a very important issue in Raft algorithm.
+Detecting the leader's failure is a very important problem in Raft algorithm.
-The naive implementation can send heartbeats to the followers periodically and followers can detect the leader's failure by timeout.
+The naive implementation written in thesis sends heartbeats to the followers periodically and followers can detect the leader's failure by timeout.
-However, this approach requires the heartbeat interval and the timeout duration to be set properly before deployment.
+However, this approach requires the heartbeat interval and the timeout to be set properly before deployment.
 This brings another complexity.
-Not only that, these times can't be fixed to a single value when the distance between nodes is heterogeneous such as geo-distributed environment.
+Not only that, these numbers can't be fixed to a single value when the distance between nodes is heterogeneous in such as geo-distributed environment.

-To solve this problem, sorock uses an adaptive failure detection algorithm called **Phi accrual failure detector**.
+To solve this problem, Sorock uses an adaptive failure detection algorithm called **Phi accrual failure detector**.
 With this approach, users are free from setting the timing parameters.

 ## Leadership transfer extension

-In multi-raft, changing the cluster members is not a rare case.
+In Multi-Raft, changing the cluster membership is not a rare case.
 An example of this case is rebalancing:
-To balance the CPU/disk usage between nodes, Raft process may be moved to other nodes.
+To balance the CPU/disk usage between nodes, Raft processes may be moved to other nodes.

-If the Raft process to be removed is the leader, the cluster will not have a leader until a new leader is elected which causes downtime.
+If the Raft process is to be removed as a leader, the cluster will not have a leader until a new leader is elected which causes downtime.

-To mitigate this problem, the admin client can send a TimeoutNow command to any remaining Raft process to forcibly start a new election (by promoting to a candidate in Raft term).
+To mitigate this problem, the admin client can send a TimeoutNow command to any other Raft processes to forcibly start a new election (by promoting to a candidate).

 ```proto
 message TimeoutNow {